informalsystems/hermes-sdk/README.md

 messages and events are formatted, how transactions are signed and submitted, how to track the consensus finality of chains, etc.

-To expand beyond Cosmos, the cor relaying logic of Hermes SDK is fully abstract, and makes no assumption about how to interact with a chain.
+To expand beyond Cosmos, the core relaying logic of Hermes SDK is fully abstract, and makes no assumption about how to interact with a chain.
 All chain types in Hermes SDK, including height, message, event, transaction, and errors, are defined as _abstract_ associated types